tak019/cse15l-lab-reports/lab5/lab5.md

 ![Image](download.png) TA
 Hi Tam,

 It seems that the error you are coming across relates to your grammar and logic within the code.
 I would advise you to double-check and make sure that all your words are written correctly.
+Also your line
 Hope this helps!

 ---
-I just tried that and now it works, thank you so much!
+I just looked back and found the spelling errors !
 ![Image](works.PNG)
 ---
 Part 2